ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 # 1 Introduction

-The Baseline Protocol is an open source initiative that combines advances in cryptography, messaging, and consensus controlled state machines, often referred to as blockchains or distributed ledger technology (DLT) to deliver secure and private business processes at low cost -- event ordering, data consistency and workflow integrity.
+The Baseline Protocol is an open-source initiative that combines advances in cryptography, messaging, and consensus-controlled state machines often referred to as blockchains or distributed ledger technology (DLT) to deliver secure and private business processes at low cost -- event ordering, data consistency, and workflow integrity.
 The Baseline Protocol provides a framework that allows Baseline Protocol Implementations (BPIs) to establish a common (business) frame of reference enabling confidential and complex (business) collaborations between enterprises without moving any sensitive data between traditional Systems of Record.
 The work is governed by the [Ethereum-Oasis Project](https://github.com/ethereum/oasis-open-project), which is managed by [OASIS](https://oasis-open-projects.org/).

 ## 1.1 Overview

 An illustrative example of the use of a BPI is a Buyer placing an order to a Seller.
-Normally a Buyer system creates an order and transmits it to the Seller system through some preestablished messaging system without providing any proof that the Order created is correct, forcing the Seller systems to validate the order, and more often than not, finding data inconsistencies between the Seller system and the Order.
-This then leads to a time consuming and often expensive back and forth between Seller and Buyer to rectify the issue.
+Normally a Buyer system creates an Order and transmits it to the Seller system through some preestablished messaging system without providing any proof that the Order created is correct, forcing the Seller systems to validate the order, and more often than not, finding data inconsistencies between the Seller system and the Order.
+This then leads to a time-consuming and often expensive back and forth between Seller and Buyer to rectify the issue.

-In the case a BPI is used, the Buyer action of creating an order and submitting it to the BPI creates a cryptographic proof on the BPI that the order conforms (or not) to the agreed upon commercial contract terms and current contract state between Buyer and Seller stored on the BPI, whereupon verification, the commercial contract state is on the BPI updated based on the order details.
+In the case a BPI is used, the Buyer action of creating an order and submitting it to the BPI creates a cryptographic proof on the BPI that the order conforms (or not) to the agreed-upon commercial contract terms and current contract state between Buyer and Seller stored on the BPI, whereupon verification, the commercial contract state is on the BPI updated based on the order details.
 Subsequently, the cryptographic proof of order correctness is attached to the order and sent to the Seller using either established integrations or the BPI.
-The Seller can then directly validate the proof without having to check the correctness of the order against its own System of Record anymore.
+The Seller can then directly validate the proof without having to check the correctness of the Order against its System of Record anymore.
 A valid cryptographic proof ensures that the order will be correctly formulated the first time avoiding errors, and thus saving time and money -- a more detailed example is provided in [Section 2.8.1](##281-Commercial-State-Synchronization).
 A BPI, therefore, enforces the synchronization of Systems of Record between Buyer and Seller.

-At a high-level a BPI's benefits and characteristics can be summarized as follows:
+At a high level a BPI's benefits and characteristics can be summarized as follows:
-* BPI usage avoids rework between contract counterparties due to improperly applied business logic because cryptographic proofs of correctness ensure that Systems of Record remain synchronized, and that rework is minimized, or even completely avoided.
+* BPI usage avoids rework between contract counterparties due to improperly applied business logic because cryptographic proofs of correctness ensure that Systems of Record remain synchronized, and that rework is minimized or even completely avoided.
 * Existing integrations can continue to be used with only minimal augmentation of cryptographic proofs that contractual business logic and data such as discounts are properly applied.
 * Service request validation such as that of an order against the service request receiver's System of Record is no longer unnecessary.